-This program allows students who demonstrate federal financial aid eligibility and are enrolled at least half-time to borrow up to \$8,500 per year for a maximum of four years.
-The cumulative amount a student may borrow through this program is \$65,500, including loans made at the undergraduate level.
+This program allows graduate students who demonstrate federal financial aid eligibility and who are enrolled for at least six credits per term (Fall and Spring Semesters) or three credits per term (Summer Sessions) to borrow up to \$8,500 per academic grade level.
 The interest rate is variable, adjusted annually not to exceed 8.25 percent.
-Interest does not accrue nor does payment begin on subsidized Direct Stafford Loans until termination of enrollment on at least a half-time basis.
-Subsidized Direct Stafford Loans carry a 3.0 percent federal origination fee which will be deducted from each disbursement.
-New borrowers must complete an electronic Federal Direct Stafford Loan promissory note to borrow funds through this program.
-(See Student Status section under Academic Regulations and Policies for a definition of half-time enrollment.)
+Interest does not accrue nor does payment begin on subsidized Direct Stafford Loans until termination of college enrollment on at least a half-time basis.
+Subsidized Direct Stafford Loans carry a 3.0 percent federal origination fee and an up-front interest rebate equal to 1.50 percent of the loan amount.
+Net proceeds will equal approximately 98.5 percent of the loan amount.